 - Call For Free Advice And To Start A Claim.

-- The Driver of the vehicle causing the accident – The person driving the vehicle may have been acting recklessly or ignoring legal advice relating to driving.
-This could be either the driver of the vehicle the passenger is riding in, or the driver of another vehicle.
+- The Driver of the vehicle causing the accident – The person driving the vehicle may have been acting recklessly or not paying due care and attention.
+This could be either the driver of the vehicle the passenger is riding in or the driver of another vehicle.

-- The Road – The conditions of the road can have an impact in vehicular accidents, whether it is a pothole or faulty street lighting.
+- The Road – The conditions of the road can have an impact on road traffic accidents, whether it is a pothole or faulty street lighting.

-In many situations, a claim will be paid by an insurance operator.
+In many situations, a claim will be paid by an insurance provider.
 If for example, the driver is considered to be at fault, then their insurance could be the party who pays the final compensation total.
 In many cases, the passenger might be considered to have been something of an innocent bystander, unable to influence the course of events.
-As such, the passenger in accident insurance claim processes may have many reasons to claim compensation and, with the right support, can cover the costs of the injuries they have suffered.
+It is not usually left up to the passenger to prove liability that is usually done by those in control of the vehicles.

 Not all accidents involve a car, however.
 In some situations, you might have been involved in an accident involving public transport.
-For example, an injury suffered when riding on a bus which has been involved in an accident could lead you to file a compensation claim.
+For example, an injury suffered when riding on a bus which has been involved in an accident could lead you to file a bus passenger accident claim.
+This is not to say that the accident will have been the bus drivers fault as we have mentioned previously other third parties could be liable for passenger accident claims.
 This can also include taxis, cabs, ferries, and many other forms of transportation which are open to the public.

-- Try to obtain as much evidence regarding the scene of the accident as possible.
+- Try to obtain evidence regarding the scene of the accident.
 This might involve taking photographs of the area, as well as the vehicles involved and the damage inflicted upon them.
 In addition, photos of your injuries can help demonstrate their severity after they have begun to heal.

 - Try to document everything.
 This can include the date and time of the accident, details such as the weather, or your itinerary up to that point in the day, as well as anything you believe might be relevant to the case.

 - Gather together the contact details of anyone who might have been a witness to the accident.
 This can include fellow passengers, other road users, or even pedestrians.
-Anyone who might be able to corroborate your story.
 Taking their contact details can prove to be useful when mounting a claim.

-If you have been injured as a passenger in a car accident, there are a number of costs and expenses which you may have encountered.
-When discussing compensation amounts, many members of the public are unaware of the full extent of the damages they can pursue.
-Whether it is a bus passenger accident claim, a taxi passenger accident claim, road traffic accident passenger claims, or any other passenger accident claims, the range of compensation you can be awarded might surprise you.
-Such damages can include:
+As an injured passenger in a car accident, there are a number of costs and expenses which you may have encountered.
+When discussing compensation amounts, you might unaware of the full extent of the damages you can pursue.
+Whether it is a bus passenger accident claim, a taxi passenger accident claim, road traffic accident passenger claims, or whiplash passenger accident claims, there are two types of damages that you could potentially claim.

 - Medical Expenses – this can include your visits to a private healthcare facility, medication, or any medical equipment (crutches, wheelchair, etc.) required after the accident.

-What Is The Average Whiplash Compensation Amount For A Passenger Claim?
+What Is The Average Whiplash Compensation Amount For A Passenger Car Accident Claim?

 Cars move with such speed and velocity that accidents on the road can inflict almost any injury.
 As such, the range of compensation claims we have seen has included everything from broken fingers to amputations.
-However, in trying to decide whether you might be owed compensation, it can help to know the most common injuries suffered in such accidents.
+Below we have described some common passenger car accident injuries.
 You might have a claim if you have suffered any of the following:

 - Broken pelvis – breaking the pelvis can lead to a loss of mobility and can seriously affect your ability to work.

-- Spinal Injuries (that may later lead to paralysis) – among the most serious injuries, those affecting the spine can take the longest to heal and can cause issues for the rest of your life.
+- Spinal Injuries – among the most serious injuries, those affecting the spine can take the longest to heal.
+Spinal cord injuries can be life-changing.

 - Burns – whether caused by chemicals or fires, burns can affect the entire body and can be among the most painful injuries with the longest recovery times.